rabbitmq/rabbitmq-tutorials/python/tutorial-three.md

                    queue=result.queue)</code></pre></div>

-From now on the `logs` exchange will broadcast the messages also to our queue.
+From now on the `logs` exchange will broadcast all the messages also to our queue.

 > #### Listing bindings